yannxou/RefaceCPLiveControl/README.md

 Here are all the actions that can be triggered from the MIDI keyboard:

+*Note*: Unless specified, all secondary action notes from the list correspond to the note within the same octave as the main action note.
+Higher or lower octaves are represented with a <sup>+n</sup> or <sup>-n</sup> text next to it.

 #### C ⏐ *Stop actions*

 * Press and release the key to stop playing.